tetrateio/training/modules/traffic/routing/README.md

 Both are serving traffic because we are using the default Kubernetes round robin load balancing.
 However, with Istio we can take advantage of more meaningful release patterns such as canary deploys, and we can do so decoupled from the application code, using configuration.

-In order to control traffic we need to tell Istio how to distinguish between our two versions, we do this with a `DestinationRule`.
+In order to control traffic we need to tell Istio how to distinguish between our two versions.
+We do this with a `DestinationRule`.

 DestinationRules are in fact all about configuring clients.
 They allow a service operator to describe how a client in the mesh should call their service, including: subsets of the service (e.g. v1 and v2), the load balancing strategy the client should use, the conditions to use to mark endpoints of the service as unhealthy, L4 and L7 connection pool settings, and TLS settings for the server.